profsmucker/ta-works/Documentation/README.md

 # TA Works

 ### Existing Bugs:
 1. In the page Teaching Assistant Assignment (Step 8) -> Pressing `Run Algorithm` multiple times will cause the table to display multiple duplicates and incorrect # of positions available.
 This bug also affects the `export` csv and will persist.
-Quick fix is to press `Run ALgorithm` once and only once.
+Quick fix is to press `Run Algorithm` once and only once.

 2. A unique course is identifed as 'course_subject' + 'course_id']  + ('section') + 'course_name' + 'instructor_name' and if duplicates courses are uploaded, the backend matching algorithm will handle it correctly but the frontend will not.

 3. During application, if a student does not upload a PDF.
 It won't error on submission but it would error when instructors or associate chair tries to view the resume.

-4. During application, if errors exist in the form.
-The applicant will have to re upload their CV and re check the confirmation buttons.
+4. During the application process, if errors exist in the form the applicant will have to re-upload their CV and re-check the confirmation buttons.

 ### Solved Bugs / Potential Fix:
-1. A popup is added and warning the user it may take up to 1 minute to reduce the bug of multiple `Run Algorithm` clicks
+1. A popup is added and warning the user it may take up to 1 minute to reduce the bug of multiple `Run Algorithm` clicks.

 ### Usability Issues:
 1. Help Tips on TA Application Form require the cursor to be removed from the hover area of the tool tip before being able to click into the textbox.
-2. On Course download, sections will appear without 0 paddings but on upload it will pad it for you.
+2. On Course Template download, sections will appear without leading '0' paddings but on upload it will pad it for you.

 ### Configuration Instructions:
 1. How to change the config file on the server:
 	* ssh into box as root user (https://github.com/j2kan/ta-works/tree/master/taworks#how-to-ssh-into-the-box-and-deploy-your-branch)
-	* `sudo vi /var/www/environment.ini`
+	* run `sudo vi /var/www/environment.ini`
 	* make the appropriate changes

 ### System Instructions: